Discover folk - the CRM for people-powered businesses

 Key features

-• Lead and contact management: Manages customer information, tracks interactions, and segments contacts for targeted campaigns, making it easier for freelancers to keep track of leads and clients.
+- Lead and contact management: Manages customer information, tracks interactions, and segments contacts for targeted campaigns, making it easier for teams to coordinate client tracking across 20-50 users.

-• Customizable dashboards and reports: Allows freelancers to create and customize dashboards and reports for in-depth analytics, helping them understand their business performance better.
+- Customizable dashboards and reports: Allows teams to create and customize dashboards and reports for in-depth analytics, helping them understand business performance across departments.

-• Multi-channel communication: Integrates with email, phone, social media, and live chat to manage customer interactions, ensuring freelancers can communicate effectively with clients across various platforms.
+- Multi-channel communication: Integrates with email, phone, social media, and live chat to manage customer interactions, ensuring teams can communicate effectively with clients across various platforms.

-• Sales pipeline management: Visualizes and manages sales pipelines with drag-and-drop functionality, helping freelancers track the progress of their projects and client deals.
+- Sales pipeline management: Visualizes and manages sales pipelines with drag-and-drop functionality, helping teams track progress of projects and client deals collaboratively.

-• Workflow automation: Automates routine tasks and processes to improve efficiency and reduce manual effort, allowing freelancers to focus more on their core work.
+- Workflow automation: Automates routine tasks and processes to improve efficiency and reduce manual effort across team members, allowing focus on core business activities.

 Pros

-• Affordability: Zoho CRM offers competitive pricing with various tiers, making it accessible to freelancers and small businesses.
+- Affordability: Zoho CRM offers competitive pricing with various tiers, making it accessible to teams of 20-50 people with growing budgets.

-• Mobile accessibility: Zoho CRM offers a robust mobile app, allowing freelancers to manage customer relationships and access data on the go, with offline capabilities.
+- Mobile accessibility: Zoho CRM offers a robust mobile app, allowing team members to manage customer relationships and access data on the go, with offline capabilities.

 Cons

-• Complex setup: Initial setup and configuration can be complex, particularly for freelancers without technical expertise or dedicated IT resources.
+- Complex setup: Initial setup and configuration can be complex, particularly for teams without dedicated IT resources or technical expertise.

 Price and plans